Reviewing & publishing procedure

 Step 2: Peer review

 After the manuscript is accepted in Step 1, the Publishing Team delete author’s data from the manuscript article for the sake of anonymity and forward it to two reviewers.
 In case of articles, these are two members of the Board of Reviewers of a given journal (see for: SD, KB, SEL), and in case of books – two competent members of the Institute’s Editorial Board.
-The reviewers then parallelly review the manuscript by filling in the reviewing form.
+The reviewers then parallelly review the manuscript by filling in the proper reviewing form.
 The reviewers must not be affiliated in the author’s institution.
 Double-blind review standard is applied: the author and the reviewers do not know one another’s identity and the list of particular manuscripts’ reviewers is never published.

 Step 3: Acceptance, rejection or counselling

 After reviewers submit their recommendations on the forms, an assessment is made whether to accept the manuscript.
 Two positive reviews mean acceptance and two negative ones – rejection.
 When one positive and one negative review is submitted, the manuscript is sent to the third reviewer.
 In particularly difficult cases, e.g. when two very contradictory reviews are submitted, a competent member of the Institute’s Editorial Board is consulted for expert advice.

 Step 4: Final editorial works